Wellness Radar Subscribe

 The mechanism here is distinct from the PCr buffer story.
 Following a TBI, the injured brain region experiences a secondary energy crisis in the hours and days after the initial impact: mitochondrial dysfunction, ATP depletion, and excitotoxicity — the toxic buildup of excitatory glutamate that damages neurons when their ATP-dependent pumps fail.
 Creatine, by maintaining a larger PCr buffer, can reduce the depth of this secondary energy failure and limit downstream excitotoxic damage.
 This is animal-model data and mechanistic reasoning, but it has been tested in at least one pediatric human trial.

-Sakellaris and colleagues (2006) administered creatine to children and adolescents with severe TBI in a controlled trial [4].
+Sakellaris and colleagues (2006) administered creatine to 39 children and adolescents with severe TBI in an open-label, non-blinded pilot trial [4].
 Participants who received creatine showed reduced duration of post-traumatic amnesia, reduced duration of ICU (intensive care unit) stay, and improvements on clinical outcome measures compared to controls.
-This was a small trial, and the TBI population is specialized — but it represents the most direct human evidence that creatine has neuroprotective effects beyond simple neuroenergetic buffering.
+This is the most direct human evidence that creatine has neuroprotective effects beyond neuroenergetic buffering — but it must be read with appropriate caveats.
+It is a single small trial (n=39), it was open-label rather than placebo-controlled blinded, and nearly two decades have passed without a confirmatory replication in pediatric or adult TBI.
+That single-study status is why we grade this claim as Weak on the Evidence Radar despite its mechanistic plausibility.

 The TBI data should not be extrapolated to general cognitive enhancement.
-The mechanism is specific to the energy crisis of acute brain injury.
-What the TBI literature does reinforce is that brain creatine status has real consequences for neurological outcomes under stress — lending biological plausibility to the more general cognitive evidence.
+The mechanism is specific to the energy crisis of acute brain injury, the trial population was severely injured pediatric patients, and the result is unreplicated.
+What the TBI literature does is keep open a mechanistically interesting line of inquiry that has — disappointingly — not been pursued with the rigor it deserves.

 Dosing, forms, and the kidney myth